-Unlike the other three muscles of mastication, the lateral pterygoid is the only muscle of mastication that assists in depressing the mandible (opening the jaw).
+Unlike the other three muscles of mastication, the lateral pterygoid is the only muscle that assists in depressing the mandible (opening the jaw).
 The mandibular branch of the fifth cranial nerve, the trigeminal nerve, innervates the lateral pterygoid muscle.

 The mandibular branch of the fifth cranial nerve, the trigeminal nerve, innervates the muscles of mastication.

-These muscles have a shared embryological origin, and are derived from the first pharyngeal arch in development.
+These muscles have a shared embryological origin and are derived from the first pharyngeal arch in development.